wp-plugins/smugbuy/readme.txt

 First, you must enable the use of `smugbuy.css` in the SmugBuy settings screen.
 Once enabled edit `smugbuy.css` in the *Plugins* editor screen.

+= Why aren't my SmugBuy links generating properly? = Sometimes using the visual editor can create problems with SmugBuy.
+If you're using the visual editor make sure the SmugMug links don't get linkified.
+If they do, click on the `unlink` icon on the toolbar, or press `alt-shift-a`.

 == Screenshots ==

 1. The administration panel.